mimblewimble/grin-rfcs/text/0000-slatepack.md

 - How to handle key derivation harmoniously?

 - What are unmentioned security considerations for using the same base key to both map to an onion address and map to an encryption key used in transactions?
-  - Related, what are unmentioned security considerations to `SlatePack Address` reuse?
+  - Related, what are unmentioned security considerations to `SlatepackAddress` reuse?

-- What should the `human-readable part` of the bech32 encoded `SlatePack Address` be?
+- What should the `human-readable part` of the bech32 encoded `SlatepackAddress` be?
   - `slatepack1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`
   - `grin1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`
   - `spk1p4fuklglxqsgg602hu4c4jl4aunu5tynyf4lkg96ezh3jefzpy6swshp5x`